timofeysie/ruff-hashbrown/www/src/content/blog/2025-06-25-hashbrown-launch.md

 - Structured JSON
 - Code

-hashbrown asks:
+Hashbrown asks:

 > If you can generate natural language, structured data, and code, what kinds of user interfaces might we build in the future?

 And truthfully, we don't know!
-Building hashbrown is the first part of our journey to answering this question.
+Building Hashbrown is the first part of our journey to answering this question.

 At the core of generative user interfaces is exposing your application's **trusted**, **tested**, **compliant**, and **authoritative** components to a large language model (LLM) that is capable of rendering the exposed components into the web application at runtime.

-Generative UI with hashbrown is building on top of Skillet and the LLM's ability to generate structured data.
+Generative UI with Hashbrown is building on top of Skillet and the LLM's ability to generate structured data.
 We're essentially asking the LLM to write JSON that describes a UI, then using Skillet to parse that JSON as it is being generated, and then passing all of the metadata you provide to a specialized renderer that creates the user interface at runtime.

 [Learn more about generative UI](/docs/angular/concept/components)